-Calling object Single object Description Generates the outdoor-to-indoor penetration loss for the 3GPP 38.901 model This method generates the outdoor-to-indoor (O2I) penetration loss in [dB] for the 3GPP 38.901 chan- nel model.
+0 Calling object Single object Description Generates the outdoor-to-indoor penetration loss This method generates the outdoor-to-indoor (O2I) penetration loss in [dB] for the 3GPP 38.901 or the mmMAGIC channel model.
 The O2I-loss is specific for each terminal.
-In other words, if a MT is served by several BSs, the same O2I-loss applies for each BSs.
+In other words, if a MT is served by several BSs, the same O2I-loss applies for all BSs.
 The values therefore need to be generated before any other LSF or SSF parameters are generated.
 The automatic channel generation in 'qd_layout.get_channels' will call all functions in the correct order.
 For details see: 3GPP TR 38.901 v14.1.0, Sec.
 7.4.3, Page 27.
 The method generates the O2I-loss and indoor 3D distance as specified by 3GPP.
-The values are then stored with the tracks in 'qd_layout.track.par.o2i_loss' and 'qd_layout.track.par.o2i_d3din'. specific scenario. s are then read again by 'qd_bullder.get_pl' and applied to the path-loss in the Input low_loss_fraction 3GPP TR 38.901 specifies two different formulas for the O2I-loss, one for high-loss (e.g. IRR glass and concrete) and one for low-loss (standard multi-pane glass).
+The values are then stored with the tracks in 'qd_layout.track.par.o2i_loss' and 'qd_layout.track.par.o2i_d3din'.
+These two variables are then read again by 'qd_builder.get_pl' and applied to the path-loss in the specific scenario.

+Input method String selecting the indoor pathloss model.
+Two models are implemented: the 3GPP model '3GPP_38.901' as described in 3GPP TR 38.901 v14.1.0, Sec.
+7.4.3, Page 27 and the 'mmMAGIC' model as described in H2020-ICT-671650-mmMAGIC/D2.2, Sec.
+4.3. low_loss_fraction 3GPP TR 38.901 specifies two different formulas for the O2I-loss, one for high-loss (e.g. IRR glass and concrete) and one for low-loss (standard multi-pane glass).
 The variable 'low_loss_fraction' determines the likelihood of the low-loss model.
 Values must be between 0 (high-loss only) and 1 (low-loss only).
 Default-value is 0.5.
 SC_lambda Random variables for the 'low_loss_fraction' are spatially consistent.
 'SC_lambda' describes the decorrelation distance of the random generator.
 Default: 50 m. max_indoor_dist The maximum indoor distance between the building wall and the UE.
-Default is 25 m.
+Default is 25 m. gen_per_tx Logical variable to enable or disable (default) per-BS parameter generation.
+By default, the same O2I-loss applies for each BS.
+However, this can be changed so that the O2I-loss is generated independently for each BS by setting this variable to 'true'.
 Output o2i_loss_dB A cell array containing the results for each MT.
 These values are identical to the ones stored in 'qd_layout.track.par.o2i_loss'.
 Each cell contains an array of values, where the dimensions correspond to: [BS, Segment, Frequency].
 For outdoor-scenarios, an empty array is returned.